lcr/lcr.github.io/_posts/2017-12-28-jekyll-guide.md

 ## Command

-To start a new project
+Creates a new Jekyll site scaffold in PATH

 ```
-jekyll new new-site
+jekyll new
 ```

 Change into your new directory